OpenDFDL/training-dfdl-using-fakeTDL/lab01/README.md

 To try the interactive debugger issue this command:

+Using daffodil 3.10.0 or later:

+    daffodil parse -d -s fakeTDL.dfdl.xsd test_track_good_01.dat

+Using daffodil 3.9.0 or earlier:

     daffodil -d parse -s fakeTDL.dfdl.xsd test_track_good_01.dat

-This will then display an interactive prompt "(debug)".
+This will then display an interactive prompt `(debug)`.
 At that prompt, type these commands to instruct the debugger to display some information every time it stops: